NexPlayer/Android-SDK/properties.md

 Avoids waiting for the first Caption segment to download when starting to play content.

 This property can be used when playing Caption content.
 By default, NexPlayer waits until the first Caption segment is downloaded before content begins to play so that no caption text will be missed.

 However, if this property is disabled (set to 0), the player will start playing content as soon as possible (instead of waiting until the first Caption segment is fully downloaded).
 This may be preferred if content should start playing as quickly as possible (although initial Caption may be missed).

-This property should be called once, immediately after callinginitbut before calling open.
+This property should be called once, immediately after calling init but before calling open.

 **Type:** boolean